netscylla/blog/_posts/2019-02-04-Arris-CableModem-SNMP.markdown

 ## Conclusion
 SNMP is a simple and powerful protocol for network management.
-It looks like Arris and Virgin Media are aware of the strengths and weaknesses of this protocol and the API interface, and have made several settings read-only; Hopefully, to prevent attackers from hijacking the cable modems for nefarious purposes; Or simply to stop customs messing with settings and bricking their modems.
+It looks like Arris and Virgin Media are aware of the strengths and weaknesses of this protocol and the API interface, and have made several settings read-only; Hopefully, to prevent attackers from hijacking the cable modems for nefarious purposes; Or simply to stop customers messing with settings and bricking their modems.